01. Substrate - Discovery & Identity

 Domain confirmationcmn.json from HTTPS domainFirst-classYes7 days (configurable)

-Synapse witnessSynapse key endpointSecond-classNoRe-verified each cycle
+Synapse witnessSynapse witness endpointSecond-classNoRe-verified each cycle

 Refresh policies (implementation guidance):